WalletMesh/walletmesh-packages/packages/jsonrpc/README.md

 # @walletmesh/jsonrpc

-A TypeScript implementation of the JSON-RPC 2.0 protocol, designed for building robust client-server applications with bi-directional communication capabilities.
+A TypeScript implementation of the JSON-RPC 2.0 protocol, designed for building client-server applications with bi-directional communication capabilities.

 ## Quick Start